Signed magic arrays: existence and constructions: Introduction

 \begin{defi} Let $m,n,s,k$ be four integers such that $1\leqslant s \leqslant n$, $1\leqslant k\leqslant m$ and $ms=nk$.
 A \emph{signed magic array} $\SMA(m,n; s,k)$ is an $m\times n$ partially filled array with entries in $\Omega\subset \Z$, where $\Omega=\{0,\pm 1, \pm 2,\ldots, \pm (nk-1)/2\}$ if $nk$ is odd and $\Omega=\{\pm 1, \pm 2, \ldots, \pm nk/2\}$ if $nk$ is even, such that \begin{itemize} \item[{\rm (a)}] every $\omega \in \Omega$ appears once in the array; \item[{\rm (b)}] each row contains exactly $s$ filled cells and each column contains exactly $k$ filled cells; \item[{\rm (c)}] the sum of the elements in each row and in each column is $0$. \end{itemize} \end{defi}

-Replacing in the previous definition the subset $\Omega$ with any subset $\Psi\subset\Z$ such that $\{\Psi,-\Psi\}$ is a partition of $\{1,2,\ldots,2nk+1\}$, one obtains an integer Heffter array $\H(m,n;s,k)$, an object introduced by Dan Archdeacon in \cite{A}.
+Replacing in the previous definition the subset $\Omega$ with any subset $\Psi\subset\Z$ such that $\{\Psi,-\Psi\}$ is a partition of $\{\pm 1, \pm 2,\ldots,\pm nk\}$, one obtains an \emph{integer} Heffter array $\H(m,n;s,k)$, an object introduced by Dan Archdeacon in \cite{A}.
 In fact, as shown in \cite{MP4}, magic rectangles, signed magic arrays and Heffter arrays are all members of the broader family of the \emph{magic partially filled arrays}.
-Speaking of integer Heffter arrays, we recall that a large body of literature (see \cite{DP}) provides evidences for the validity of the following.
+Speaking of integer Heffter arrays, we recall that Archdeacon conjectured (see \cite[Conjecture 6.3]{A}) that there exists an integer Heffter array $\H(m, n; s, k)$ for all $m, n, s, k$ with $s, k \geqslant 3$ and $ms = nk$, provided that the necessary condition $ms\equiv 0,3 \pmod 4$ is satisfied.
+The reader interested in constructing these objects can find a survey on almost all known results in \cite{DP}.
+Further methods for constructing rectangular integer Heffter arrays have been recently described in \cite{MP3,PT}.
+These methods, adapted here to work with signed magic arrays, allow us to completely solve the existence problem of an $\SMA(m,n;s,k)$.